 Everyone needs to work together to help stop COVID-19 from spreading.
 You can take the following steps to help protect yourself, your family and your community.

 Wash your hands often with soap and water for at least 20 seconds.

 - That is about how long it takes to sing the “Happy Birthday” song two times.

-- Avoid close contact with people who are sick, who have been exposed to COVID-19 or who are not vaccinated.
+Avoid close contact with people who are sick, who have been exposed to COVID-19 or who are not vaccinated against COVID-19.

-- Monitor yourself for symptoms of COVID-19, particularly if you have been exposed to someone who is sick.
-If you develop symptoms, get tested.
+Monitor yourself for symptoms of COVID-19, particularly if you have been exposed to someone who is sick.

-- If your immune system has been weakened by a medication or health condition, talk to your physician for guidance.
-In general, you should follow recommendations for those who have not been vaccinated.
+If your immune system is weakened by a medication or health condition, talk to your physician.
+They may recommend you take other steps to protect yourself.